 - Spike Original Seasoning to taste.

 Sprinkle both sides of thawed fish with Spike and set aside.
 Heat the butter on medium low in a large sautee pan.
 Add flour and bring to a bubble.
 Remove from heat and slowly add milk, the juice from the hearts of palm, and the egg yolk stirring constantly to prevent lumps.
 Reduce the heat to low, return pan to the burner, then add the Parmesan, jerk seasoning and sliced hearts of palm.
 Add the fish and cook for 5 minutes on one side.
 Turn the fish over and cook for approximately 5 minutes on the other side.
 Garnish with cilantro.
-Serve over quinoa, couscous or pasta.
+Serve White Fish in Hearts of Palm over Cilantro Quinoa, couscous or pasta.
 This sauce is also good over vegetables.